Isaac Schlossbach

-Isaac "Ike" Schlossbach (c.
+Isaac Schlossbach (c.
 August 20, 1891 – August 1984) was an American polar explorer, submariner and aviation pioneer.

 He was born in Bradley Beach, New Jersey and raised in Neptune Township, New Jersey where he attended Neptune High School.

 Military career

-In 1911, Schlossbach became the first Jewish midshipman at the United States Naval Academy in Annapolis, Maryland, winning letters in football and wrestling.
+In 1911, Schlossbach entered the United States Naval Academy in Annapolis, Maryland.
+As a midshipman he won letters in football and wrestling.
 He graduated from the Naval Academy in 1915 and volunteered to go to the first submarine school.
 During World War I, he commanded submarines in the Mediterranean.

 In 1921, after the end of the war, Schlossbach joined the aviation branch of the United States Navy.
 He was first to be sent to lighter-than-air flying school (dirigibles).
 In 1922, he learned to fly fixed-wing aircraft.
 By 1925, then Lieutenant Commander Schlossbach was leading an aero squadron.
 He first commanded the squadron that flew the record South American flight, and then the first squadron to serve on the first aircraft carrier, USS Langley.

 Schlossbach had trouble with his left eye, and the Navy assigned him to the Naval Academy, teaching engineering and aviation and coaching the football team.
 In 1930 at the age of 38, Lieutenant Commander Schlossbach was forced to retire from the Navy on a medical discharge when he lost his eye.

 Just before U.S. entry into World War II, Schlossbach headed a small radio/meteorological team that founded the airport at Fort Chimo (Crystal I) in Labrador on 10 October 1941.
 Out of retirement, he further distinguished himself while assigned to Guadalcanal.